DerBrunoIR/CourseGraph/README.md

 For the practical course students will be provided access to workstations as well as test and measurement equipment used for the course.
 ```
-Dependencies: `Einführung in die Programmierung;Grundlagen der Elektrotechnik (GLET);Digitale Systeme;`
+Dependencies: `Einführung in die Programmierung; Grundlagen der Elektrotechnik (GLET); Digitale Systeme;`

 <!-- TOC --><a name="results"></a>
 # Results

-This is the resulting graph visualized as a tag cloud.
+We used the open-source software `gephi` for visualizing the dependency network as a tag cloud.
 A node is weighted by the *number of other nodes requiring this node*.

-I used the open source software `gephi` for this visualization.

 <!-- TOC --><a name="top-requiered-courses"></a>
 ### Top required courses